isso1550/MyLang_L24/src/notes.md

     * 1 - basic arithmetic, negation
     * 2 - (), "advanced" arithmetic *, /
 * user has to provide correct number type during assignment (2.0 to double 2 to int)!
 * cannot call function before its definition
+* cannot declare arrays in functions that call other functions, to make things easier you can't declare arrays inside functions.
+The requirement to use memcpy makes making it possible really difficult.

+# Limitations
+* no auto conversions from numbers to double/int, when initializing variable you must ensure they digit is in correct type:
+    * double a = 2; WRONG!
+    * double a = 2.0; correct!
+* cannot declare functions nor arrays inside functions
+    * declaring arrays inside functions only breaks the program if that function contains calls to another functions (not well tested, might be other causes too), but locking declaration possibility entirely makes everything simplier for both program and user who doesn't have to consider whether he can or can't do it
+* cannot call function before its definition

 # Testers